Magnesium, whole blood and red blood cell

 Investigating magnesium levels in the body.
 Suspected magnesium deficiency in fluid therapy, parenteral nutrition, malabsorption, renal insufficiency, diuretic therapy.
 Cardiac arrhythmias, tachycardia, changes in ECG (prolonged QT interval).
 Increased neuromuscular excitability (tetany, muscle twitches).

 No fasting is needed.
 No trace element supplements 12 hours before sampling.
-The result is normalised to whole blood haematocrit (Hkr) value (B -PVK).
-The client should determine the haematocrit prior to shipping the sample and write the result on the test requisition.
-Without a measured Hkr value, standard Hkr is used.
+The result is normalised to whole blood hematocrit (Hct) value (B -PVK, engl.
+Complete Blood Count, B -CBC).
+The client should determine the hematocrit prior to shipping the sample and write the result on the test requisition.

 Storage and delivery